CardinisCode/jobhuntmanager/Preparation&Management/to_do_list.md

                         -> Based on what user provides in user profile [ ]     If user doesn't provide Industry or Job role or Interests -> General advertising

+        [ ]     Preparing a Cover letter
+        [ ]     Add option to allow user to plan contents of their CV section by section [ ]     Allow user to customize CV per application

+        [ ]     Offer user option to save their top 10 favourite businesses [ ]     Display job offers from these companies [ ]     Display news on that company

+        [ ]     Add option for user to contact the HR recruiter at the company they've just had an interview at -> Via email / LI